Keeping Your House Clean 10 Minutes at a Time is a real solution for busy people. You don’t have to spend hours at a time to have a clean home.

-This will be a series on this subject.
-By breaking it up, you will get the gist of how easy it can be in small increments of time.
+The key to all this is breaking it up, you will get the gist of how easy it can be in small increments of time.
 Doing this in bite sized pieces makes it easier to fit in the busiest of lives.
-So for this week, just try this one room.
+So for this week, just try one room.

 Everyday I have a focus room or rooms.
 Mondays it is the bedrooms.
 We live in a smaller house, approximately 1344 square feet.
 Three bedrooms, 2 full baths.

 Some may argue that they have kids and this is not reality but I raised 4 kids in the same square footage and managed to keep up then too.
 It took effort and routine.